askdba/data-archival-lab/README.md

 INSERT INTO shipments values (30500,10500,'2021-01-21','COMPLETED');
 </code></pre>
+5)  To start CDC process, create Kafka Topic and apply this one on Debezium container this debezium.json
+<pre id="example"><code class="language-lang"  style="color: #333; background: #f8f8f8;">
+curl -H 'Content-Type: application/json' debezium:8083/connectors --data "@debezium.json"
+</code></pre>

+All configurations set for shipment_db in PostgreSQL side.
+If you want to learn more detail about postgreSQL information, or if you want to migrate another table to Kafka, you can edit the debezium.json file in the Debezium container.
+If necessary, we can use the “*” option to migrate all tables instead of one table name.

 6) Checking the Kafka Topic to have messages

 So we can connect the Kafka container now: